 - Hearing and eye protection is required.

-- Firing will be done from the prone and other positions, a shooting mat is recommended.
+- Most firing will be done from the prone position on the ground, a shooting mat is recommended.

 - Writing utensil and paper for taking notes.